 Jul 22 2008

 Lately several people have asked for help identifying huge dark birds.
-Based on the description my guess is usually turkey vulture, but I thought I’d give you some pointers so you can solve the mystery on your own.
+Based on the descriptions I think they’re seeing turkey vultures.
+Here are some pointers so you can solve the mystery on your own.

 Turkey vultures are large dark birds of prey with a 5.5 foot wingspan.
-The best way to identify them is to watch how they fly.
+Because of their size they are confused with many hawks and even eagles.
+The best way to know the difference is to watch how they fly.

-They soar with outstretched wings held in a dihedral – a shallow V. They rarely flap and even seem to avoid it, teetering from side to side to change direction or catch an updraft.
-No other big bird consistently does this.
-I like to think of it as “V is for Vulture.”
+Turkey vultures soar with their wings in a dihedral — a shallow V. They rarely flap and even seem to avoid flapping by teetering from side to side.
+No other big bird consistently teeters with its wings in a V. “V is for Vulture.”

 From a distance, turkey vultures look different than other large birds because they have relatively small heads and beaks (compared to hawks and eagles) and their legs don’t extend beyond their bodies (compared to herons and cranes).
 As you can see in Chuck Tague’s pictures, these birds are dark below with a pale trailing edge on their wings and small red faces.

-Until a few years ago I saw vultures only in the country but now they’ve come to town.
-I see them soaring along Pittsburgh’s rivers and rising aloft on the heat from the stadium parking lots.
+Until a few years ago I only saw vultures in the country but now they’ve come to town.
+They nest along our rivers’ wooded hillsides and rise aloft on the heat from Downtown and the stadium parking lots.

 (photos by Chuck Tague)